‘Playboy’ Model Lindsey Pelas Shows Off Her Wicked Curves In Tiny Red Bathing Suit

 Lindsey Pelas is putting all of her enviable curves on full display this week while rocking a red-hot bathing suit that was sure to drop the jaws of her over 9 million Instagram followers on Thursday.

-In the sexy snapshot, Lindsey donned the racy red one-piece, which left little to the imagination while struggling to cover her massive cleavage.
+In the sexy snapshot, Lindsey wore the racy red one-piece, which left little to the imagination while struggling to cover her massive cleavage.
 Pelas’ bathing suit showcased her toned arms, curvy hips, and long, lean legs, as well as her tiny waist.

-The swimwear boasted a black and white patch in the front, and matching straps that were held onto her suit by a metal hoop element.
+The swimwear boasted a black-and-white patch in the front and matching straps that were held onto her suit by a metal hoop element.

-Lindsey had her long, platinum blonde hair parted down the middle and styled in wild curls that fell down her back and over her shoulders.
+Lindsey had her long, platinum blond hair parted down the middle and styled in wild curls that fell down her back and over her shoulders.
 She accessorized the look with a pair of large, circular sunglasses, and also appeared to rock a full face of makeup in the pictures.

 Pelas’ glam look consisted of a bronzed glow, pink blush on her cheeks, and a light pink color on her plump lips.
 She also sported a deep tan all over her body in the snap.

-Lindsey’s loyal fans flocked to share their appreciation for the post, clicking the like button more than 22,600 likes posting over 300 comments in the span of just 45 minutes.
+Lindsey’s loyal fans flocked to share their appreciation for the post, clicking the like button more than 22,600 likes and posting over 300 comments in the span of just 45 minutes.

 “I suffer with back pain all the time,” she said.
 “I met with a doctor but he’s not sure exactly what causes it, which is strange.
 I almost never wear a bra; I just wear clothes that fit better,” Lindsey previously told The Sun.